PhD in Biochemistry

 Our PhD program is part of a program called the Program in Biomedical Sciences (PiBS).
-This interdisciplinary, “umbrella” program incorporates didactic coursework and biomedical research to prepare our graduates for career advancement.
+This interdisciplinary “umbrella” program incorporates didactic coursework and biomedical research to prepare our graduates for career advancement.
 Our Foundations in Biomedical Sciences (FiBS) and Professional Development & Mentoring curricula are integrated into this program.
 During the first year in the PiBS program, while taking classes, students rotate in a number of research laboratories, enabling the selection of a dissertation research laboratory.
 Students will join the program/department with which the mentor is affiliated and continue advanced studies towards candidacy.

 The didactic coursework includes our FiBS core classes that incorporate principles of biochemistry, cell biology, molecular biology and genetics.
 Additional course material includes laboratory techniques, statistics and advanced electives.

 In addition to the biomedical science coursework mentioned above, our new Professional Development & Mentoring curriculum offers our graduate students opportunities to consider careers in a variety of sectors, including research and non-research careers in academia, biotechnology, government, or wherever they may choose to work after Boston University.
-Thanks to our NIH-funded award called BU’s BEST (Broadening Experiences in Scientific Training), students enjoy a rich curriculum of credit-bearing courses as well as workshops, shadowing experiences, and internships.
+Thanks to our NIH-funded award called BU’s BEST (Broadening Experiences in Scientific Training), students enjoy a rich curriculum of credit-bearing courses as well as workshops and internships.

 Our research relies on cutting-edge technologies and experimental systems to address the cellular and molecular mechanisms of biological processes, particularly those that relate broadly to human disease.
-Our research encompasses the areas of development, cell biology, genomics, neuroscience, metabolism and proteomics/glycomics.
+Our research encompasses the areas of cell biology, development, genomics, neuroscience, metabolism and proteomics/glycomics.

 Students applying for acceptance into the PhD program should apply directly to PiBS.
-More information about the program and the application process can be found on our website.
+More information about the program and the application process can be found on our PiBS website.

-Financial assistance in the form of tuition and health benefits, as well as a living stipend, is available to students in good standing in the PhD program.
+Financial assistance in the form of tuition and health benefits, as well as a living stipend, is available to all students in good standing in the PhD program.